 One you finish this, upload your logo, picture, or book cover, and you’re done!
 And now your neighborhood, and much of the surrounding area will get to know you, your business, and your product!

 Getting Media Attention

 The media people I spoke to all said the same thing – they are looking for community interest, and anything you post could wind up in the news.
 In other words, be professional if you want to get noticed.

-In particular, they watch for things like events – both private and public, community news and trends, and ways that people are making the community a better place.
-So to capture their attention, be especially sure to post about things like these:
+In particular, they watch for things like events – both private and public.
+And they’ve also got their eyes out for community news, trends, and ways that people are making the community a better place.
+So to capture their attention, be especially sure to post about things like these.

 Events – so events you’re doing, book signings, business events, open houses, etc. If you’re really eager to get media attention, make sure you skillfully craft your announcement and remember the thing the media will be looking for is WIIFM – what’s in it for me?
 And the “for me” part are their readers, listeners, or viewers.